sichanyoo/feh-robot/README.md

 ## Clips of Robot In Action

-Located in "assets" folder (two files with extension ".mov").
+Located in "assets" folder (two files with extension ".mov"). :D

 ## Thanks for Visiting!